 In our small attempt to make the world a better place, my partner and I often litter pick our local roads and paths.
 All too frequently we come back from a walk with a couple of bags of drinks cans, plastic bottles, sweet wrappers, surgical masks and crisp packets.
 On the quieter country lanes, fly tipping, cannabis farm debris and the contents of stolen cars are too common, but require clearance by the Council.
 If our experiences are anything to go by, most people in the neighbourhood don’t give two hoots about their environment and are quite happy to live in a place that looks like a rubbish tip, or assume the people at the Council have nothing better to do, and plenty of money, to clear up after them.

 Our friends, who have a wood burning stove, have just had a few hundred weight of coal delivered.
-They have decided that wood, even though it is a carbon neutral fuel, doesn’t give as warm and cosy a fire as burning wood, so have stocked up on coal.
+They have decided that wood, even though it is a carbon neutral fuel, doesn’t give as warm and cosy a fire as burning coal, so have stocked up for the winter.
 They are both animal lovers, intelligent middle class folk, and one of them volunteers for the local Wildlife Trust, so outwardly have good environmental credentials.
-However, when it comes to their own personal luxury and comfort, hang the CO2 emissions.
+However, when it comes to their own personal luxury and comfort, choose to ignore the CO2 emissions.

 Whilst being driven about in a large 4X4 SUV, a retired science Professor I have known for years said “When I watch David Attenborough, and he is talking about Climate Change and damage to the environment, I feel so helpless”.
 I was truly shocked that such a clever and intelligent person could say such a thing.
 “Well we all have to start making small changes, as that’s what’s got us into this mess” was my lame reply.
 Politeness stopped me staying “well you could start by getting rid of this F******* big gas guzzler”